-What is sleep apnea
+What is sleep apnea?

-Why does sleep apnea affect hearing health?
+How does sleep apnea affect hearing loss?

 Hearing health professionals have known for some time that circulatory issues can cause hearing loss.
 Research indicates those with heart disease are more than 50 percent more likely to have some type of hearing impairment.
 According to the American Diabetes Association, patients with diabetes are twice as likely to have hearing loss as those who do not.
 Smokers are more likely to develop hearing loss because the habit depletes oxygen levels in the inner ear.
 Untreated high blood pressure can also contribute to hearing loss as well as tinnitus, which is also known as ringing in the ears.

 If you suspect you have sleep apnea, schedule an appointment with your physician.
-Treatment may include lifestyle changes such as weight loss, smoking cessation, use of a continuous positive airway pressure (CPAP) machine or oral breathing devices to wear at night, medicine to help you stay away during the day, and/or surgery to correct a blockage.
+Treatment may include lifestyle changes such as weight loss, smoking cessation, use of a CPAP machine or oral breathing devices to wear at night, medicine to help you stay away during the day, and/or surgery to correct a blockage.